zohaib87/xe-theme/README.md

 * `gulp mincss`
 * `gulp minjs`
 * `gulp imagemin`
+* `gulp purgecss`
 * Above commands are self explanatory and for manual use.
 To automate all the above just use `gulp`.
 To stop automation use `CTRL+C` in windows and `CMD+C` on mac.
+PurgeCSS will not be automated, you have to use it manually.

 Features
 --------